vimeo/psalm/docs/running_psalm/configuration.md

 This setting controls the maximum length of literal strings that will be transformed into a literal string type during Psalm analysis.
 Strings longer than this value (by default 1000 bytes) will be transformed in a generic `non-empty-string` type, instead.

+Please note that changing this setting might introduce unwanted side effects and those side effects won't be considered as bugs.

 #### maxShapedArraySize
 ```xml
 <psalm